STATE ELECTED OFFICIALS

 PA State Senate - 40th Senate District

-Her business career began in an Executives Management Training program with Macy’s.
-Rosemary then continued working as an Executive Sales Manager and Assistant Buyer with Macy’s, Saks Fifth Avenue and the Bon-Ton stores.
-Rosemary then transferred her business skills into the field of pharmaceutical sales where she worked for Hoffman La-Roche and Vistakon (a division of Johnson & Johnson) in primary care, hospital and specialty sales.
+Her business career began in an executive management training program with Macy’s.
+Brown then continued working as an executive sales manager and assistant buyer with Macy’s, Saks Fifth Avenue and Bon-Ton.
+She transferred her business skills into the field of pharmaceutical sales in primary care, hospital and specialty sales.

 PA House of Representatives -176th Legislative District